curioustorvald/change-of-daylight-colour-throughtout-a-day/README.md

-# Change of Daylight Colour By Time
+# Change of Daylight Colour over Time
 ## Measured with Spectrophotometer

-Article and raw-data for Change of Daylight Colour by Time, Measured with Spectrophotometer
+Article and raw-data for Change of Daylight Colour over Time, Measured with Spectrophotometer

 This repo is currently TBA, actual measurement will be conducted sooner or later.